Stuycs-K/project02-shell-09-avrahamim-bellowsa-chenm/README.md

 attempted to support parsing any redirection sequence.

-can't use left/right to edit lines, WILL create a buggy shell if done so any invalid commands will also create a buggy shell
+can't use left/right to edit lines, WILL create a buggy shell if done so any invalid commands or weird characters will also create a buggy shell

 ## Function headers
 ```